compsecmonkey/Reading-List/README.md

 ## Personal / Self-Help

+* Free to Focus: A Total Productivity System to Achieve More by Doing Less :heavy_minus_sign: Michael Hyatt
 * The Five Love Languages: The Secret to Love That Lasts :heavy_minus_sign: Gary Chapman
 * Thinking in Bets:  Making Smarter Decisions When You Don't Have All the Facts :heavy_minus_sign: Annie Duke
 * Exactly What to  Say: The Magic Words for Influence and Impact :heavy_minus_sign: Phil M. Jones